matiyas-solutions/budget-management-system/README.md

 ### ✅ Approved Transaction
 **January Scenario:**
-- Employee creates Material Request for 850 EGP
+- Employee creates Purchase Order for 850 EGP
 - **Result:** ✅ Approved (under 1,000 EGP monthly limit)

 ### ❌ Blocked/Warning Transaction
 **January Scenario:**
-- Employee attempts Material Request for 1,200 EGP
+- Employee attempts Purchase Order for 1,200 EGP
 - **Result:** ❌ Blocked or ⚠️ Warning shown (exceeds 8.33% monthly allocation)

 ### System Behavior
-When attempting Purchase Orders or Material Requests exceeding the monthly limit (1,000 EGP in January), the system will:
+When attempting Purchase Orders exceeding the monthly limit (1,000 EGP in January), the system will:
 - Block the transaction if set to "Stop"
 - Show warning if set to "Warn"